Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 - `from_dict`

 Our test folder should have 2 files:
-- `test_routes.py`
+- `test_book_routes.py`
-- `test_models.py`
+- `test_book_model.py`

 </details>
 </br>

-## Refactoring for the Future
+## Why should we make these changes?

 Planning ahead for work to come is another great reason we refactor.
-For this lesson's refactor, we're going to be peeking into the future of `Hello Books` a bit.
 Right now our project has a single model `Book`, with the attributes `title` and `description`, but what other data is helpful when tracking books?
 If we're building this to share with other folks, we know that we're likely to add other models that represent authors or genres as we build out the functionality.

+Before we start building out new features, we want to take stock of our project and see where we can more closely follow conventions or better follow D.R.Y. principles.
+We save time by getting our code into a more maintainable state now, over making changes later when we have more files that would need to be touched for the same updates.

+## Refactoring the Blueprint name

+## Refactoring `validate_book`

 Taking a look over `routes.py`, we can see that all of the routes that read or alter a model by `id` use the `validate_book` function.
 This makes sense, we're reusing code to fetch a single `Book` from the database, so that's all good right?
 Here's where we want to think about our upcoming models.

-The addition of any new model and its associated routes will require a validation function very similar to `validate_book`.
+Because we currently lack a function flexible enough to work for any model, adding any new model and its associated routes will require a validation function very similar to `validate_book`.
 For example an added `Author` model needs a `validate_author` function for routes that read, update or delete an `Author` by `id`.

-Because we currently lack a function flexible enough to work for any model, we need a custom validate function for every model we add.
 In a very small project, this may not be cumbersome, but as a project grows it can become a pain point, especially if there is ever a need to update the pattern for fetching a model.
+To combat replicating similar code through our project, we're going to refactor `validate_book` into a more flexible function `validate_model`.

+We will do this by:
+- Passing `validate_book` a new parameter `cls`
+- Using `cls` in place of `Book`
+- Updating naming and return values in the function to reflect that it is no longer specific to the `Book` class

+### !callout-info

+## Why is the parameter `cls` used here?

+In the previous lesson, we needed to pass `cls` as the first parameter to a class method for the compiler to recognize it as a class method. `cls` is a common variable name when working with references to a class itself.
+In our case, we will be passing a reference to a model class into our `validate_model` function.
+Though we could choose to call the parameter something else (like `class_name` or `class_type`) we're going to stick with the convention of calling it `cls`.

+### !end-callout

-## Planning the Refactor
+### Planning the Refactor

 Check out the current `validate_book` code below if you'd like a reminder before we get into our planning steps.
 <details>